YTokumaru/neovim-config/README.md

 3. "require" that file from init.lua

 # Warning
-If you are going to use github to sync the setting of neovim for your devices, I highly suggest branching this repository.
+If you are going to use github to sync the setting of neovim for your devices, I highly suggest forking this repository.
 (I would probably add more plugins to this repository, meaning that a push to master can suddenly change *your* mapping/plugins)